This site requires a more recent version of Adobe Flash Player to function properly.

 Concentrated design and engineering resources on fewer brands and architectures

-GM increased volume of vehicles produced from common global architectures to more than 50% of their total volumes in 2014, from less than 17% in 2012.
-This has resulted in greater investment per architecture and brand and will increase GM’s product development and manufacturing flexibility, thereby allowing it to maintain a steady schedule of important new product launches in the future.
+GM manufactures more than half of its overall vehicles on a common architecture, that is share globally across all its operations.
+This has resulted in lower investment per architecture and brand and will increase GM’s product development and manufacturing flexibility, thereby allowing it to maintain a steady schedule of important new product launches in the future.

 Global architectures and consolidated product development activities will result in reduced material and engineering costs

 Global architectures (that is, vehicle characteristics and dimensions supporting common sets of major vehicle underbody components and subsystems) allows GM to streamline its product development and manufacturing processes.
 GM has consolidated its product development activities under one global development leadership team with a centralized budget.
 This allows GM to design and engineer the vehicles globally while balancing cost efficient production locations and proximity to the end customer.
 This has resulted in reduced material and engineering costs.